fromage-fraser/dd-gui/README.md

   Each affect icon uses the longest matching duration, is fully bright at 20 or more ticks, fades toward expiry, and disappears immediately when no matching GMCP affect remains.
-Hovering over any icon identifies the condition, briefly explains its effect, and describes the brightness scale.
+Hovering over any icon identifies the condition and briefly explains its effect in a black, white, and red tooltip matching the rest of the GUI.
 - **Comms:** communications received from the GMCP `Comm` structure.
 The `All` tab is always first.
 Other tabs appear only when GMCP reports that the character can access and has enabled that channel.
 Messages include their